EternalEvan/FlowIE/README.md

 We would like to express our sincere thanks to the author of [DiffBIR](https://github.com/XPixelGroup/DiffBIR) for the clear code base and quick response to our issues.

 We also thank [CodeFormer](https://github.com/sczhou/CodeFormer), [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) and [LoRA](https://github.com/cloneofsimo/lora), for our code is partially borrowing from them.

+The new version of FlowIE based on Denoising Transformer (DiT) structure will be released soon!
+Thanks the newest works of DiTs, including [PixART](https://github.com/PixArt-alpha/PixArt-sigma) and [Stable Diffusion 3](https://huggingface.co/stabilityai/stable-diffusion-3-medium).

 ## 🔖 Citation
 Please cite us if our work is useful for your research.